Supporting a Full Recovery from a Sprained Elbow

 - Redness or warmth around your elbow

-Because the symptoms of a sprained elbow are similar to other common elbow and arm injuries, including forearm fractures, elbow dislocations, and tendon tears, see a physician for evaluation and treatment right away.
+Because the symptoms of a sprained elbow are similar to other common elbow and arm injuries, including forearm fractures, elbow dislocations, and tendon tears, see an elbow doctor or arm doctor for evaluation and treatment right away.

-EmergeOrtho—Triangle Region’s team of elbow and arm specialists are here to help.
+EmergeOrtho—Triangle Region’s team of orthopedic arm specialists is here to help.
 Using a multidisciplinary approach combining the latest medical advancements with unparalleled patient care, we help all patients Emerge Stronger, Healthier, and Better.

-The first step to treating any arm or elbow injury is a physical exam, and in many cases, X-rays to rule out a fracture to your arm bones or elbow joint.
+The first step to treating any arm or elbow injury is a physical exam performed by an orthopedic specialist, and in many cases, X-rays to rule out a fracture to your arm bones or elbow joint.
 An MRI may also be necessary to determine whether the ligaments were torn or overstretched.

 If you are diagnosed with a sprained elbow, treatment may include: